Email makes it easy to complain. Too easy. I find people will literally complain about anything they see online.

 Because the ink was bad?
 No, people seem to like the product.
 It was the wording in the ads that caused the complaints:

 I want to comment on the implied bigotry in the ad.
 “Your Christian source for ink/toner” implies that being Christian is somehow superior, and it follows that non-Christians are inferior.
 They’re entitled to think that, of course.
 Most people believe that their beliefs are superior to those of others.
 But that has nothing to do with their product or their service.
 To include it in their ad says that they think we should do business with them because of their religion, and that smacks of bigotry.
 I will make it a point to avoid this company and any others that advertise this way. –Isaac in AOLville

 No matter what, there is always someone out there who wants to be offended.
-Last week I ran a couple of reader letters complaining that a paid ad identified itself as a “Christian source” of its product.
-I lamented that it was too easy to complain by email and concluded that, in the current dotcom meltdown environment, “anyone who really thinks I’m going to turn down a paid ad because the company’s owner is proud of his faith just reminds me of one thing: the world is never, EVER going to run out of stupid people for me to write about!”
+I lamented above that it was too easy to complain by email and concluded that, in the current dotcom meltdown environment, “anyone who really thinks I’m going to turn down a paid ad because the company’s owner is proud of his faith just reminds me of one thing: the world is never, EVER going to run out of stupid people for me to write about!”

 You would not believe how many people emailed to complain that I “called them stupid.”

 Why Is It that when I talk about my readers being “the cream of the crop,” “terrific,” “intelligent,” etc. these people assume I’m not talking about them, but if I say “if you meet this terribly narrow condition [which they don’t], you must be stupid” they assume I must be talking about them personally?